Madeline Shea Lab image

 Events

-Biochemistry and Molecular Biology Research Workshop: Pamela Geyer, PhD
+Biochemistry and Molecular Biology Research Workshop: Dr. Michael Schnieders

 Medical Education Research Facility

-Presented by Dr. Pamela Geyer, Professor Biochemistry and Molecular Biology
+Presentation by Dr. Michael Schnieders, Associate Professor Biomedical Engineering and Biochemistry and Molecular Biology

 Medical Education Research Facility